 3 Questions with the Food Innovators of Tomorrow

-It would have been inconceivable even a few years ago to imagine that labs are managing to grow nnovation, FIA summit, sustainability, foodtech, plant based, clean meatmeat, and ‘eggless’ eggs and edible cups will soon become everyday items on supermarket shelves.
-Armed with technology’s potential and the vision to disrupt the industry, food innovators are changing the way we look at nutrition, food safety and even product packaging.
-Their ground-breaking innovations are providing solutions to the food supply challenges of the future – making tomorrow’s dream a reality today.
-Many of the most promising initiatives are still in the development stage, but they also show the potential to revolutionise the way we look at food.
+It would have been inconceivable even a few years ago to imagine that labs are growing meat, and that "eggless" eggs and edible cups will soon become everyday items on supermarket shelves.
+Armed with technology’s potential and the vision to disrupt the industry, food innovators are changing the way we look at nutrition, food safety, and even product packaging.
+Their groundbreaking innovations are providing solutions to the food supply challenges of the future – making tomorrow’s dream a reality today.
+Many of the most promising initiatives are still in the development stage, but they also possess the potential to revolutionise the way we look at food.

 In a series of articles with Summit speakers ahead of the event, FIA asked these innovators to share their thoughts on the role of innovation within Asia’s food industry, and what led them to become food innovators.

 1. How do you believe innovation can address current issues facing the food industry, such as nutrition, land scarcity and growing population?

 Verleen Goh, Alchemy Foodtech: Innovation is when people think out of the box and do things differently.
 Unfortunately, agriculture and dietary habits are age-old – many old practices and mindsets in the fields and kitchens still used today urgently need a shake up to improve productivity and sustainability (including health sustainability).